 taxonomies, a sortable partnerships section, various demo form landing pages and a developers guide.

 Indicative is a behavioral analytics platform based in New York City.
-I worked with a talented freelance designer to build a custom WordPress theme for their main marketing website.
-The theme includes custom components built with the amazing Advanced Custom Fields (ACF) plugin.
-With ACF, editors in the Indicative office can easily add pricing info, product details, blog posts and the like.
+I worked with a design shop to build a custom WordPress theme for their main marketing website.
+The theme includes custom components built with Timber and the Advanced Custom Fields (ACF) plugin.
+With this setup, editors in the Indicative office can easily add pricing info, product details, blog posts and the like.

 Zignal Labs is a media analytics platform based in San Francisco.
 I worked with their in-house design and marketing teams to build out a custom, responsive WordPress theme.
 It includes product pages, a sortable resource library, a contact page with Google Map integration and lots of zigzags.